pwikapanel/illustrator-panel/README.md

 Working on Svija Tools requires:
 1. enabling `debug mode` for Adobe Illustrator
-2. downloading the repository to your computer
+2. clone the repository to your computer
-3. creating a symlink from the repository to the Illustrator extensions folder
+3. link the repository to the Illustrator extensions folder

 ![](images/divider.jpg "————————————————————————————————————————")
 ### 1. Enable `debug mode`:

 Determine which version of CEP is being used: